 - IDR250,000: 1GB daily for 30 days

-XL Axiata is the smallest provider in Indonesia but offers some of the best deals.
-It provides 2G, 3G and 4G/LTE services and speeds are relatively fast.
-Prepaid SIM cards can be picked up for varying amounts from official stores or approved resellers and credit can be purchased from the same retailers, most newsagents, supermarkets and gas stations.
+XL Axiata is the smallest provider in Indonesia, but it offers some of the best deals.
+It provides 2G, 3G and 4G/LTE services, and speeds are relatively fast.
+Prepaid SIM cards can be picked up for varying amounts from official stores or approved resellers, and credit can be purchased from the same retailers, as well as most newsagents, supermarkets and gas stations.

 The basic prepaid SIM card can be purchased for IDR5,000 which comes with 2MB of data.
 Credit can be added in the following denominations: IDR5,000, IDR10,000, IDR20,000 and IDR50,000.
 Enter *123*<voucher PIN># <call> to add credit amounts.
 The following data packs can also be added: